-Alan Hakim, Inge De Wandele, Chris O’Callaghan, Alan Pocinki, and Peter Rowe, adapted by Benjamin Guscott
+Alan Hakim, Inge De Wandele, Chris O’Callaghan, Alan Pocinki, and Peter Rowe, adapted by Benjamin Guscott; revised by Alan Hakim, December 2019

-Persistent tiredness (chronic fatigue) contributes to poor health-related quality of life in the Ehlers-Danlos syndromes (EDS) and has overlapping symptoms with a condition called chronic fatigue syndrome (CFS).
-Some people with CFS likely have EDS that has not been identified.
-Checking for chronic fatigue in EDS needs to include a careful examination and testing.
-Many issues can contribute to fatigue in EDS such as: difficulty sleeping, long-term pain and the body becoming used to inactivity.
-While there is no single drug treatment for fatigue, many medications can help.
-Treatment should include checking for physical problems common in EDS, and can involve skilled therapy with an attention to methods that prevent the body becoming used to inactivity.
-In addition to managing symptoms, treatment of fatigue in EDS also needs to focus on maintaining existing ability, providing support, checking for new problems, and reviewing possible new treatments.
+Chronic fatigue contributes to poor health-related quality of life in the Ehlers-Danlos syndromes (EDS) and hypermobility spectrum disorders (HSD), and has overlapping symptoms with a condition called myalgic encephalomyeltis (ME) or chronic fatigue syndrome (CFS) (ME/CFS).
+Some people with ME/CFS likely have EDS or HSD that has not been identified.
+Checking for chronic fatigue in EDS and HSD needs to include a careful examination and testing.
+Many issues can contribute to fatigue such as: difficulty sleeping, long-term pain, and the body becoming used to inactivity.
+While there is no single drug treatment for fatigue, medications can help.
+In addition to managing symptoms, treatment of fatigue also needs to focus on maintaining existing ability, providing support, checking for new problems, and reviewing possible new treatments.

-Tiredness (fatigue) is called long-term (chronic) if it has continued for more than six months.
-Persistent fatigue, and its effect on activity and quality of life also describe a condition called chronic fatigue syndrome (CFS), also known as myalgic encephalomyelitis (ME).
-Fatigue may be a major symptom in hypermobile type Ehlers-Danlos syndrome (hEDS).
-Doctors can misdiagnose people with CFS that actually have hEDS, leading to treatment not being as good as it could be.
-There are no large high-quality trials looking at the management of fatigue in EDS.
+Fatigue is called long-term (chronic) if it has continued for more than six months.
+Persistent fatigue, and its effect on activity and quality of life also describe a condition called chronic fatigue syndrome (CFS), also known as myalgic encephalomyelitis (ME) (ME/CFS).
+Chronic fatigue is defined as: persistent or recurrent fatigue, present for more than six months, unexplained by other conditions and not the result of ongoing exertion, not substantially alleviated by rest, and resulting in a difficulty engaging in normal levels of activity.
+Fatigue may be a major symptom in hypermobile type Ehlers-Danlos syndrome (hEDS) and hypermobility spectrum disorder (HSD).
+Doctors can misdiagnose people with ME/CFS that actually have hEDS or HSD, leading to treatment not being as good as it could be.
+There are no large high-quality trials looking at the management of fatigue in EDS or HSD.
 The few publications that offer advice are based on either small studies or expert opinion.
-While there is no specific definition for chronic fatigue in hEDS, it could be defined as: persistent or recurrent fatigue, present for more than six months, unexplained by other conditions and not the result of ongoing exertion, not substantially alleviated by rest, and resulting in a difficulty engaging in normal levels of activity.

 Causes of Fatigue

-Notes should be made on things that make fatigue worse or better, sleep disturbance, things that cause stress, and how the patient sees these impact on their well-being.
-Mental well-being should be thought of as both a cause and a result of the patient’s problems.
-Because fatigue is such a common symptom in illnesses not related to hEDS, it is very important that all relevant information is taken and a thorough physical examination is performed.
+Notes should be made on things that make fatigue worse or better, sleep disturbance, things that cause stress, and how the person with fatigue sees these impact on their well-being.
+Psychological well-being should be thought of as both a possible cause and a result of the person’s health concerns.
+Because fatigue is such a common symptom in many illnesses, it is very important that all relevant information is taken and a thorough physical examination is performed.

 Management and Care

-There is no single ideal way for the assessment of patients with fatigue.
+There is no single ideal way to assess fatigue.
 Fatigue may be due to another problem, and it is the impact of that problem that is the issue.
-Questionnaires are one tool used to investigate fatigue but perhaps more important is the information gained from patients recording their own daily activities, their general function, and disability; logging a list of activities.
+Questionnaires are one tool used to investigate fatigue but perhaps more important is the information gained from patients recording their own daily activities, their general function, and disability.
 Activity logs can give a starting point for patients to set goals, and judge improvement by achieving these goals.
 Personal electronic devices are now available to measure activity and these can be useful for monitoring physical exertion.

 Advice and Treatment